vatlab/vat-docs/content/Documentation/vtools Commands/show.md

 *variant tools* repository has a number of file format description files `.fmt` that defines a formats of files that can be used for commands `vtools import`, `vtools update --from_file`, and `vtools export`.
 To get a complete list of supported file formats, you can use command `vtools show formats`.
 Options `-v0` and `--limit` are supported to suppress comment and limit number of formats to display, respectively.

-(:toggleexample Examples: Show a list of supported input/output file formats:) Command `vtools show formats` display a long list of file formats that are supported by variant tools:
+<details><summary> Examples: Show a list of supported input/output file formats</summary> Command `vtools show formats` display a long list of file formats that are supported by variant tools:

     % vtools show formats | head -50